 from ancient times.

-This web page shows only a small excerpt of our MacMurrough research.Another 108 words (8 lines of text) covering the year 1172 is included under the topic Early MacMurrough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacMurrough research.Another 108 words (8 lines of text) covering the years 117 and 1172 are included under the topic Early MacMurrough History in all our PDF Extended History products and printed products wherever possible.

 Within the archives researched, many different spelling variations